athithya12/athithya12/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=athithya12&color=blue)

- I help build and scale the risk and compliance infrastructure at Google.
-Previously, I used to build and manage data pipelines at Everstage.
+ I help scale the Ads infrastructure for the entire planet at Google.
+Previously, I used to build and manage data at Everstage.

 ## My Journey